 Trevor and Jennie Jones Endowed Chair

-Isabel Trautwein has been a member of the first violin section of The Cleveland Orchestra since September 2002.
-Previously she was a member of the Saint Louis Symphony Orchestra, the New World Symphony in Miami, the Houston Symphony, and the Pacifica String Quartet.
+Isabel Trautwein joined the first violin section of The Cleveland Orchestra in 2002.
+She previously served as principal second violinist of the Saint Louis Symphony Orchestra, a concertmaster of the New World Symphony in Miami, and a member of the Houston Symphony and the Pacifica String Quartet, which held a residency at the University of Chicago.